Over and Over (Bobby Day song): Dave Clark Five version

 Cash Box described it as a "lively, hard-driving rendition" with "a danceable, pulsating beat."
+Record World said that "The Dave Clark Five go to the top over and over, and 'Over and Over' will be no exception."

 Covers

 In 1981, Mike Love of The Beach Boys covered the song on his solo album Looking Back With Love.
 Love recorded it again on his 2019 album 12 Sides of Summer.

+French singer Sacha Distel stayed very close to DC5's arrangement and made a hit with his French version entitled "Les Yeux Bleus".

+Chris Knight of The Brady Bunch also covered the song on his 1973 album with Maureen McCormick Chris Knight & Maureen McCormick.
+The track is also featured as a bonus track on the CD reissue of The Brady Bunch's 1973 album The Brady Bunch Phonographic Album.